Pherpher089-zz/Lambda-Notes/Career-Development/Endorcement/Web-Core-Interview.md

 **Pure functions change our state** - Givin the same input, a pure function will return the same thing every time.
 All functions(reducers) in Redux must be pure.

-**What is a reducer?**

-A reducer is a function that determines changes to the state.
+**What is a reducer?** - A reducer is a function that determines changes to the state.
 It uses the action it receives to determine this change.
 Reducers take state and an action and create a new state based on these two parameters.

-**What is an action?**
-Actions are the only source of information for store.
+**What is an action?** - Actions are the only source of information for the store.
 It carries a payload of information from your application to the store.
 These are plain js objects that have a type attribute.

 ### Context